true-async/php-true-async-rfc/basic.md

 there is an illusion that all actions are executed sequentially, while in reality, operations occur asynchronously.

+This **RFC** proposes support for core PHP functions that require non-blocking input/output, as well as support for CURL, Socket, and other extensions based on the **PHP Stream API**.
+Please see Unaffected PHP Functionality.

 ### Awaitable interface

 The `Awaitable` interface is a contract that allows objects to be used in the `await` expression.